melt-ui/melt-ui/src/docs/content/builders/calendar.md

 - **Next Button**: A button for navigating to the next page of the calendar
 - **Heading**: A visual heading for the calendar

-## Tutorial
+## Scaffold a Calendar

-The following tutorial is designed to help you get started using the **Calendar** builder.
-We'll cover some of the key concepts and features of the builder, and by the end you should have a good understanding of how to use it.
+The following tutorial is designed to help you get started using the **Calendar** builder, and explain some of the concepts to help you understand how it works.

-### Build a Basic Calendar

 Let's start by initializing a calendar with the `createCalendar` builder function, and destructuring everything we'll need to compose it.
 We'll cover what each of these properties are in more detail as